petershin/liferay-learn/docs/commerce/latest/en/pricing/pricing-configuration-reference.md

 ## Promotion Discovery Method

-By default, promotion lists use priority to apply to eligible accounts.
-The highest priority eligible promotion list takes precedence over the others.
+By default, promotion lists use _priority_ to apply to eligible accounts.
+The highest priority-eligible promotion list takes precedence over the others.
 You can change this by replacing `hierarchy` with `lowest`.
-This discovery method choses the eligible promotion list with the lowest price among other eligible promotion lists.
+This discovery method chooses the eligible promotion list with the lowest price among other eligible promotion lists.

 ```{note}
 You can use these discovery methods interchangeably.
 It is not mandatory to have the same value for both.
 For instance, you can set the price list discovery method as `lowest` and keep the promotion discovery method as `hierarchy` or vice-versa.